vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I made a trip to downtown Berkeley.
 I stood in line to get into Trader Joe's.
 I checked out of Trader Joe's at 5:49 PM with cashier Lauren.
 I then went to Udupi Palace and ordered a spinach masala dosa.

+## Tuesday August 4

+Between 2:30 PM and 3 PM, I went to Bangkok Thai Cuisine and ordered a yellow curry tofu there.
+The waitress was the usual female one.